bazelbuild/starlark/proposals/2018-10-03-toolchaininfo-schema.md

 - More verbose.
 - User must repeat the provider name as the field name.

-# Option 3: Provider-keyed collection
+## Option 3: Provider-keyed collection

 Have `ToolchainInfo` take in a list of provider instances instead of key-value pairs.
 Provider instances are retrieved from a `ToolchainInfo` object by keying on the provider type.
-Deprecate and migrate the old struct-like construction and retrievals from `ToolchainInfo`.
+We'd deprecate the old struct-like construction and retrievals from `ToolchainInfo`.

 ```python
     # _bar_toolchain_impl()